Drohiczyn: Early modern era

-The Deluge

 The Deluge (1655–1660) brought widespread destruction and misery, after which Drohiczyn never recovered to its former greatness.
 Swedish soldiers, led by Magnus Gabriel De la Gardie appeared in the town in August 1655.
 They immediately looted Drohiczyn, ordering its residents to pay an enormous contribution.
 In late 1655, a unit of Crimean Tatars, allied with Poland, appeared in the area of Drohiczyn and spent whole winter here, looting all farms and the town.
 On May 3, 1657, a Transilvanian army of George II Rákóczi, which also consisted of Swedes, Cossacks and Wallachians, captured Drohiczyn.
 Most of residents were brutally murdered, and the town, together with the parish church and the castle, was completely destroyed.
 Survivors fled to nearby forests, and the town virtually ceased to exist.

-Great Northern War

 Drohiczyn slowly recovered from the destruction, but in 1699, it was burned again, this time by Saxon soldiers, who were on their way to Lithuania.
 The town suffered during the Great Northern War: hunger was widespread, and the marching armies of Sweden, Saxony, Russia, Poland and Lithuania looted Drohiczyn.